mabdulmuiz12/COMP383_GroupProject/README.md

         -i /path/to/your_gwas_file.tsv.gz \
         -o /path/to/your_harmonized_output.txt.gz
 ```
-To use with the GWAS form the calss server:
+To use with the GWAS form the class server:

 ```bash
     python3 run_gwas_harmonization.py \